adisa404/react-node-mongodb/my-app/README.md

 we want to expose the logic from the handleSort method.
 So we move the moviesTable from a functional to a class component with a method

-we want pass the whole sortOption, so we raise the onSort event in raiseSort()
+we want to pass the whole sortOption, so we raise the onSort event in raiseSort()

+we are extracting tableHeader to a component the interface of this conmponent will be: columns - the titles of the columns (array)
+sortOption: object
+onSort: function